tdealtry/tv-show-tracker/README.md

     or *you are **done*** watching ;)
 + [e] exit
   + simple as it is, exit the TVSHOWTRACKER
-+ [o] open wikipedia page in browser
-  + If there exists a wikipedia page for a TVShow, you can open it in the default browser with [o]
 + [h] help page
   + That's exactly, where you are right now!